-Teeth cleanings are sometimes dreaded.
-Between the prodding, strange noises, and occasional jaw discomfort, it’s easy to understand the apprehension.
-But the truth is: For most people, a teeth cleaning is simple and painless.
+Many people dread teeth cleanings.
+Between the prodding, strange noises, and occasional jaw discomfort, it’s easy to understand their apprehension.
+But for most, a teeth cleaning is simple and painless.

-Knowing exactly what is going on during the process can help ease your stress and allow you to better enjoy the minty fresh, clean results.
+Knowing exactly what is going on during the process can help ease your stress and allow you to better enjoy the minty-fresh results.

 Most teeth cleanings are performed by a dental hygienist.
 Before the actual cleaning process begins, they start with a physical exam of your entire mouth.